distributed-lab/simplicity-bn254/README.md

 brew install mcpp
 ```

-You can find the build scripts in [scripts](./scripts/) package which are essentially a bash scripts that execute `mcpp` and `simply` utilites.
+You can find the build scripts in [scripts](./scripts/) package which are essentially a bash scripts that execute `mcpp` and `simply` utilities.
 We use `mcpp` compiler to handle `#include` and `#define` directives.
 In conclusion, build scripts may seem overly complicated due to the specifics of working with tests.

 ## Usage

-All tests are surrounded with `#ifdef TESTING ... #endif` block which enables easy test functions management.
+All tests are surrounded by `#ifdef TESTING ... #endif` block which enables easy test functions management.
-Any tests function name begins with `test_` prefix which enables the usage of `simply test` CLI.
+Any test function names begin with `test_` prefix, which enables the usage of `simply test` CLI.

 We also use `mcpp` to handle imports by using `#include "FILE_NAME"` directives.
 Also, each file content is surrounded with `#ifndef FILE_NAME #define FILE_NAME .. #endif`, which allows us to manage dobule imports easily.

-All tests data are generated using [gnark-crypto](https://github.com/Consensys/gnark-crypto) which also was a refference implementation of fields.
+All tests data are generated using [gnark-crypto](https://github.com/Consensys/gnark-crypto), which was also a reference implementation of fields.

 ### Running tests
 - `make test all` - takes only functions within `TESTING` macros that start from `test`.
 Executes them one by one;
 - `make test file name=NAME` - takes only functions within `TESTING` macros that start from `test` in the specified file.
 "NAME" can be a name of any SimplicityHL file in the root without ".simf" prefix.

 ### Executing pairing
-To execute the pairing you can run the `test_pair()` in the `pairing.simf` file.
-Note that before executing the pairing iteself you should evaluate some precompute data.
-In order to calculate a pairing function, a product of `miller_loop` function which is an `Fp12` element should be inversed.
-Due to the program size saving reasons we allow providing the inverse in the witness rather then evaluating it in the script.
-To compute an inverse of `Fp12` we provide a CLI wich can be used as follows:
+To execute the pairing, you can run the `test_pair()` in the `pairing.simf` file.
+Note that before executing the pairing itself, you should evaluate some additional witness data.
+In order to calculate a pairing function, a product of `miller_loop` function, which is an `Fp12` element, should be inversed.
+Due to the program size saving reasons, we allow providing the inverse in the witness rather then evaluating it in the script.
+To compute an inverse of `Fp12` we provide a CLI which can be used as follows:

 ```shell
 make compute inverse input="(((( Fp12 element ... ))))"